Resources for Faculty

 The Haskayne School of Business supports its faculty to use technology to support the delivery and administration of their courses.

-All faculty utilize Desire2Learn, the learning management system at the University of Calgary, as a tool to assist with administration of courses.
+All faculty utilize D2L (Brightspace), the learning management system at the University of Calgary, as a tool to assist with administration of courses.
 Desire2Learn is a versatile platform, which supports content delivery, virtual interaction, online quizzes, online assignment submission and grading, discussion forums, and an integrative gradebook that can help connect struggling students to the Thrive program.
 Several other programs, platforms, tools, and technologies are supported by IT and the Teaching and Learning team, including:

-- Top Hat Interactive Teaching Platform
+• Top Hat Interactive Teaching Platform

-- Adobe products, including Connect and Presenter
+• Adobe products, including Connect and Presenter

-- LanSchool Classroom Management Software (available in the computer labs – please see your Area’s T&L Coordinator for more information on holding a class, assessment, or exam in the lab).
+• Impero Classroom Management Software (available in the computer labs – please see your Area’s T&L Coordinator for more information on holding a class, assessment, or exam in the lab).

-- Swivl for lecture capture or presentation recording
+• Swivl for lecture capture or presentation recording

-- Individual licenses for programs such as Adobe Captivate (for online content creation) and Mobius Slip (an online peer evaluation tool for written work) are available.
+• Individual licenses for programs such as Adobe Captivate (for online content creation) and Mobius Slip (an online peer evaluation tool for written work) are available.
 Please see your Area’s T&L Coordinator for more information.

 Faculty are encouraged to try new methods to deliver content and assess students, and new technologies can be helpful in this endeavor.
 The Office of Teaching and Learning can help find appropriate technologies, explore licensing options, and help implement them into your classes.
 The Office will also assist with grant applications for new technologies and will support Faculty in conducting SoTL publications outlining the use and effectiveness of innovative learning and assessment tools.

 A note that there are some learning tools and teaching technologies that we are not permitted to implement due to FOIP concerns.
 The Office of Teaching and Learning can help find alternative technologies that adhere to the U of C’s policies.
+Please contact Dave Hawes (Learning Technologies Specialist) with any questions.

 The Haskayne School of Business supports its faculty to use blended learning teaching techniques for content delivery.

 Blended learning is a method of teaching where students receive course content through a variety of sources, combining online and face-to-face modalities.
 This type of instruction allows students to have more control over the online elements, where they can choose the location, time, and pace of their learning.
-Often, blended learning takes the form of the ‘flipped’ classroom, whereby students are expected to come to class having done some pre-work online prior to the in-person meeting.
-In this configuration, class time is utilized for working through questions, collaboration, and problem-solving instead of lecture, ultimately resulting in greater student engagement and academic success.

 The Flipped Learning Network defines flipped learning as a “pedagogical approach in which direct instruction moves from the group learning space to the individual learning space, and the resulting group space is transformed into a dynamic, interactive learning environment where the educator guides students as they apply concepts and engage creatively in the subject matter” (Flipped Learning Network, 2014).